 Visa Requirements for Corsica

 Nationals of the European Union do not require a Visa, you are allowed to stay in Corsica for up to 90 days.

 EHIC (European Health Card Insurance)

-Your EHIC card will cover you for emergency healthcare in Corsica, but make sure you have the correct Travel Insurance before you leave the UK, in case you fall ill or have an accident.
+Your EHIC card will cover you for emergency healthcare in Corsica, but make sure you have the correct Travel Insurance before you leave the United Kingdom.

 Pre Existing Medical Conditions